South Jordan Divorce Lawyer

 • Depending on the number and complexity of the issues, mediation may last anywhere from 1-8 hours or more

-• Most mediators charge between $150.00 and $250.00.
+• Most mediators charge between $150.00 and $250.00 an hour.
 Some mediators have expertise in a particular field and will charge much more.

 Contact a Divorce Attorney in South Jordan